 About your Procedure

-You will be provided with the initial information over the phone and via email (if you provide an email address) at the time of scheduling your appointment and depending on what procedure you are booked for, you will have received more information in paper copy via email or at your prep appointment from the nurse.
+You will be provided with initial information over the phone and via email at the time of scheduling your appointment and depending on your procedure type.
+In addition, you will receive written information from the nurse during your prep appointment.
+A copy of our Patient Information Brochure will also be made available to you before your procedure.

 Before your arrive:

 Unless you have recently had a consultation with one of our specialists, the Australian Healthcare System requires that all Australian citizens and visitors with Medicare entitlements have a current referral from your GP prior to booking your procedure.
-It is also the preference of our surgeons so they can ensure you are treated appropriate based on your individual medical situation.
+It is also the preference of our surgeons so they can ensure you are treated appropriately based on your individual medical situation and history.

 Your referral will: